 Our journalism alumni have won a total of eight Pulitzer Prizes, print journalism’s top award, and the Cannes Grand Prix for Good, the top international creative advertising award for public awareness and nonprofit organizations.

 In the Mayborn School of Journalism, we teach you how to communicate and tell stories relevant to society’s needs.
 You’re also equipped with the knowledge of current practices, which are constantly evolving as the industry changes.

-Internship opportunities also abound because of the university’s location in the nation’s fifth largest media market.
+Internship opportunities abound because of UNT’s location in the nation’s fifth largest media market.
 Internships allow you to earn valuable work experience and possibly academic credit.

 Our faculty members are experienced reporters, writers, broadcast journalists, visual journalists, copywriters and advertising/public relations professionals in addition to being well-known scholars.
 Many have won national awards, including:

-You can meet other Journalism majors by participating in the student chapters of the Society of Professional Journalists, National Press Photographers Association, Public Relations Student Society of America and Ad Club, affiliated with the American Advertising Federation.
+You can meet other Journalism majors by participating in the student chapters of professional organizations ranging from the Society of Professional Journalists and the National Press Photographers Association to the Public Relations Student Society of America and Ad Club, which is affiliated with the American Advertising Federation.

 A Residents Engaged in Academic Living Community (REAL Community) brings together Journalism majors who live on campus to enhance academic and social experiences.

 The nationally acclaimed Mayborn Literary Nonfiction Conference annually hosts well-known professionals who offer different insights into the profession.
 Past keynote speakers have included Joyce Carol Oates, N. Scott Momaday and Paul Theroux.